theTardigrade/golang-leapYear/README.md

 This is a simple Go package that deals with leap years.

-There is only one public function, which determines whether a given year contains a leap day or not.
+The `Is` function determines whether a given year contains a leap day or not.

+There are also `Next` and `Prev` functions: the former attempts to find the next leap year after a given year, and the latter attempts to find the previous leap year before a given year.

 [![Go Report Card](https://goreportcard.com/badge/github.com/theTardigrade/golang-leapYear)](https://goreportcard.com/report/github.com/theTardigrade/golang-leapYear)